Sxzzzy/Linux-Checklist/README.md

 	1. Compare `/etc/passwd` and `/etc/group` to the readme

 		Look out for uid 0 and hidden users!
+	   	Look for any repeating UID or GID
+		Make sure no programs have a /bin/sh or /bin/bash Only root should have a UID and GID of 0

 	1. Delete unauthorized users